 If a dispute is pending before another forum in Japan, the court dismisses the case.
 On the other hand, if a dispute is pending before another forum in a foreign country, it has been established that Japanese courts will not decline to hear the case just because the same matter is pending before another forum.
-A Japanese Supreme Court judgment in 2016 took the view that a Japanese court may decline to hear the case at its discretion in that situation, balancing various interests, including fairness between the parties and circumstances where a fair and speedy trial may be impeded.
+However, the prevailing view is that a Japanese court may decline to hear the case at its discretion in that situation, balancing various interests, including fairness between the parties and circumstances where a fair and speedy trial may be impeded.